-6 Things To Do When Your Partner's Ex Wants To Come Back Into Their Life
+When Your Partner's Ex Wants Back In Their Life

 Dealing with past partners is never an easy thing.
 There are so many questions: Should you be friends with an ex?
 Can exes ever be just friends?
 Should you allow your ex to be a part of your life at all after you've processed the breakup?
 Pretty much everyone who has ever had a romantic relationship has dealt with these questions at some point.
 But coping with your partner's former loves can be even more complex.
 Like you, they've got past relationships to reckon with.
 And no matter how happy the two of you are or how deeply you're entrenched in the honeymoon phase, your boat may be rocked if their ex suddenly reappears after being in hiding for a while.

 Of course, lots of people are friends with their exes, with no problems or ulterior motives.
 But for many of us, the situation is a bit more complicated — especially because our thoughts and actions on this issue often don't line up.
 Studies show that while 61 percent of people preach that being friends with an ex isn't worth our time, 38 percent of that same group admitted that they have maintained friendships with an ex at least once during their lifetime.
 In other words, cutting an ex out of your life is way easier said than done, even if you think it is technically the right thing to do.
 Even more disconcerting is the fact that 41 percent of people who kept up the friendship ended up getting back together with their ex at some point down the road.